 VOSEO VS TUTEO

-In at least some part of every Latin American country, with the exceptions of Puerto Rico and the Dominican Republic, the pronoun "vos" is used either in competition with or instead of "tú".
+In at least some part of every Latin American country, with the exceptions of Puerto Rico and the Dominican Republic, the pronoun "vos" is used either in addition to or instead of "tú".
 Both mean "you".

 The usage of the pronoun "vos" and its corresponding verb conjugations is known as "voseo", while the use of the pronoun "tú" and its corresponding verb conjugations is known as "tuteo".